nicodel/runbikehike-cozy/README.md

 # How to install it on a Node server?

-Run, Bike, Hike... can run in a [Node.js](https://nodejs.org) server.
+Run, Bike, Hike… can run in a [Node.js](https://nodejs.org) server.
 To do so, run the following
 command:

 ```